-Private music teachers can reward their students for scale memorization, assignment completion, participating in a recital, or for overall acomplishment.
+Private music teachers can reward their students for scale memorization, assignment completion, participating in a recital, or for overall accomplishment.

 Band, Orchestra and Choir Teachers

-Band and orchestra teachers can reward their students for attendance, class participation, participating in a solo and ensemble festival, turning in their practice records, or for overall acomplishment.
+Band and orchestra teachers can reward their students for attendance, class participation, participating in a solo and ensemble festival, turning in their practice records, or for overall accomplishment.